infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

 ### Maintenance

 - Automate leaf renewal on the Pi (see section above) and keep the renewal job running.
+- If you enabled `grafana.yourdomain.tld`, renew its leaf cert on the same cadence (`397`-day max validity) and reload Caddy after renewal.
 - Leaf renewals are transparent to clients as long as they are still signed by the same root CA; laptop/iPhone do not need certificate updates for leaf rotations.
 - If you ever regenerate the root CA (for example after suspected compromise), copy the new `/etc/infumap/ca/root.cert.pem` to each client and remove the old root from their trust stores.
 - Whenever you change the cert/key pair, verify reachability with `curl -I https://infumap.yourdomain.tld`.